sek-consulting/react-table-shadcn-ui/README.md

 />
 ```

-or use the FullTable component that allready takes care of most of the important settings
+or use the FullTable component that already takes care of most of the important settings

 ```typescript
 import { FullTable } from "@/components/ui/table"